asc5025/flatiron-connect-v0-server/README.md

 The client repo can be found here: [pip](https://github.com/asc5025/flatiron-connect-v0-client)

 ## Overview
-This backend API that interacts with the Flatiron Connect client. <br />
+This backend API that interacts with the Flatiron Connect client. <br /> <br />
 Server is running on the following: <br />
 Rails version 5.2.2 <br />
 Ruby version 2.3.3 <br />